Corey Anderson (fighter): The Ultimate Fighter

-Anderson was revealed as one of the cast members of the nineteenth season of The Ultimate Fighter, coached by Frankie Edgar and BJ Penn, on March 25, 2014.
+Anderson was revealed as one of the cast members of the nineteenth season of The Ultimate Fighter, coached by Frankie Edgar and B.J.
+Penn, on March 25, 2014.
 In the elimination rounds to determine who got into the TUF house, Anderson fought and defeated Kelly Anundson by unanimous decision after two rounds.
 He was then chosen as the first pick for Team Edgar's light heavyweights.

 In the quarter-finals, Anderson fought Team Penn's, Josh Clark.
 Anderson utilized his wrestling to control the majority of the bout, resulting in a majority decision win.
 Anderson next fought fellow Team Edgar teammate, Patrick Walsh, in the semi-finals.
 He defeated Walsh by unanimous decision to secure his spot at the finale.

 Ultimate Fighting Championship

 Anderson faced Matt Van Buren in the light heavyweight finals on July 6, 2014, at The Ultimate Fighter 19 Finale.
 He quickly won the bout via TKO just 61 seconds into the first round to become the light heavyweight tournament winner.
 His 61-second first-round TKO marked the fastest finish ever to the finale of The Ultimate Fighter show.

-Anderson was expected to face Gian Villante on December 6, 2014 at UFC 181.
+Anderson was expected to face Gian Villante on December 6, 2014, at UFC 181.
 However, Villante pulled out of the fight citing an injury and was replaced by Jonathan Wilson.
 A few days later, it was announced that Wilson was forced out of the fight and undefeated newcomer Justin Jones would take his place.
 He won the fight via unanimous decision.

-A rescheduled bout with Villante took place on April 18, 2015 at UFC on Fox 15.
+A rescheduled bout with Villante took place on April 18, 2015, at UFC on Fox 15.
 Anderson lost the fight via TKO in the third round.
 Despite the loss, he was awarded a bonus for Fight of the Night.

-Anderson faced Jan Błachowicz on September 5, 2015 at UFC 191.
+Anderson faced Jan Błachowicz on September 5, 2015, at UFC 191.
 He won the fight by unanimous decision.

-Anderson stepped up to face Fábio Maldonado on November 7, 2015 at UFC Fight Night 77, filling in for an injured Tom Lawlor.
+Anderson stepped up to face Fábio Maldonado on November 7, 2015, at UFC Fight Night 77, filling in for an injured Tom Lawlor.
 He won the one sided fight by unanimous decision.

-Anderson faced Tom Lawlor on March 5, 2016 at UFC 196.
+Anderson faced Tom Lawlor on March 5, 2016, at UFC 196.
 He won the fight by unanimous decision.

-Anderson faced Maurício Rua on May 14, 2016 at UFC 198.
+Anderson faced Maurício Rua on May 14, 2016, at UFC 198.
 Rua was awarded a split decision victory.